bjj/2x_laser/README.md

 To do a raster engraving, the spindle must be enabled with M3 (as always for any laser firing operation).
-However, the pulse setting does not matter and all pulsing is controlled by the engraving process:
+However, the pulse setting does not matter and all pulsing is controlled by the engraving process.

+The O145 script will operate in inches or mm (G20 or G21) and all sizes just need to be in the appropriate units:

     M3 S1         (enable spindle)
     M68 E0 Q0.2   (choose an engraving power)